Life and Dirt Biking

 My sister even took a dive while we were riding together.
 I looked back just in time to see her hit the ground in a cloud of dust.
 My relief at seeing her sit up on her own quickly turned to anger.
 “Marlie!”
 I exclaimed, “why on earth were you going so fast?!?”
 To which she sheepishly replied, “I just wanted to keep up with you!”
 See what I mean about the screws loose upstairs?
 It’s probably a complication of the illness.

-Anyway, Dad and I were reminiscing and laughing about all the crashes over the years, like two old soldiers swapping war stories.
-Then, after a lull of the conversation, he shared some wisdom that I’ll never forget.
+Anyway, Dad and I were reminiscing about all the crashes over the years, like two old soldiers swapping war stories.
+Then, at a lull in the conversation, he shared some wisdom that I’ll never forget.

 “You know, obstacles are bound to come when you least expect them.
 They could be anything - a big puddle, log across the trail, nasty rut, jagged rocks, patch of snow, anything really.
 But I’ve been watching and listening to my dirt bike buddies and noticed a few things about how they approach them.

-I listened with rapt attention, taking mental notes as he spoke.
+I was taking mental notes as he spoke.

 “Last tip: all experienced dirt bikers ride standing up.
 Sometimes you barely have time to blink before you hit an unexpected obstacle.
 But when you’re standing back on your footpegs - what they call the ‘attack position’ - you’re ready for pretty much anything.”

 His advice seemed so simple, a few basic techniques to ride safer, avoid disaster, and ultimately have more fun.
 These are the sorts of things that can make a relatively new rider tackle obstacles with ease.
 Even after we said goodnight, Dad’s words stuck with me.
-I got thinking that they weren’t just applicable to dirt biking, they worked for life as well.
+I realized that they weren’t just applicable to dirt biking, they worked for life as well, specifically for those who ride with Jesus.

 You see, all of us are in the midst of the ride of our life.
-We’re cruising along the path before us, but hazards show up without warning.
+We’re cruising along the path before us, silly grins plastered to our faces, when hazards show up without warning.
 They could be anything that disrupts the normal flow of life and threatens to ruin us - marriage trouble, job loss, car crash, emergency surgery, death of a family member, legal issues, mental health crisis, even just staying up all night with a puking child.
-Any of these have the potential to ruin us, particularly when combined with rash reactions - as difficult as life gets, we always have the ability to make it far worse with bad decisions.
+Any of these have the potential to ruin us, particularly when combined with rash reactions.
+As difficult as life gets, we have the ability to make it far worse with bad decisions.
 However, maybe using Dad’s dirt bike tricks can keep us from flying over the handlebars and busting ourselves up.

 You keep him in perfect peace whose mind is stayed on you, because he trusts in you.
 (Is 26:3, ESV)